talgbll/Projects/README.md

 # Projects
-here i will be attempting to embark on a personal project for the aims of creating a portfolio. i will be analysing public datasets with varying degrees of difficulty but we shall see how this goes asf
+here i will be attempting to embark on a personal project for the aims of creating a portfolio. i will be analysing public datasets with python and R for different reasons

-Easy
 1. DNA/RNA/Protein Toolkit
 What it is: A collection of simple scripts that perform fundamental molecular biology tasks.
 - Calculate GC content.